-When I meet with a new kitchen design client, the first thing they usually say is, “we need to redo our kitchen, but we don’t know where to start.”
+When we meet with a new kitchen design clients, the first thing they usually say is, “we need to redo our kitchen, but we don’t know where to start.”
 They can see (and feel) the problem, but not the solution.
 The solution starts with the plan – and the plan starts with an understanding of how your kitchen functions.

 First, make a list of what doesn’t work in your existing kitchen.
 Is there enough space for the family to eat meals together in the kitchen?
 Do you rummage through jam-packed cabinetry to find the lasagna pan?
 Is there room for your wine collection?